 But this is far from all.
-You also have the inner tent which is without mesh, so this is a solid material which preserves the warmth.
+You also have the inner tent which is without mesh, so this is a solid material that preserves the warmth.
 Note also that there are no less than 23 stakes in the package, to secure the tent properly.

 The tent is quite low, so this is both bad and good; the bad is for obvious reasons and good is because such a structure performs better in strong winds, it is aerodynamic and very stable.

-So yes, in my book this tent is very much suitable for winter conditions and have seen many people using it under snow.
+So yes, in my book this tent is very much suitable for winter conditions and have seen many people using it under the snow.

 But how about other seasons?